BiggerPockets/patterns/_patterns/creating-a-pr.md

 ### **For UI changes**

-11. PR includes before and after screenshots
+11. PR includes before and after videos or screenshots

 12. Tested on the [supported browsers](https://www.notion.so/Device-and-browser-testing-8bdb455a871c48b8acae1b6f1363c6eb), screenshots included in the PR